S54 Vanos Procedure

 Press right front and rear clips into coil harness bracket slots until clips snap into place.

-Install coil harness ground strap with mounting bolt at valve cover exhaust side (13mm socket 3/8″ / 3/8″ ratchet).
+Secure the coil harness ground strap using the mounting bolt at the valve cover exhaust side (13mm socket 3/8″ / 3/8″ ratchet).

 Install oil fill cap.